Best diy_woodworking_workbench_plans References website.

 How to Make a Sharpening Stones Holder Common Woodworking from commonwoodworking.com

-By joseph scannell may 30, 2007.
-I polished the blade using two sharpening stone.
-The key is the soft rubber bumpers on the top and bottom that grab the stones and a benchtop or tabletop equally well.
+While browsing the aisles of my neighborhood discount store, i ran across cradles for my sharpening stones: The key is the soft rubber bumpers on the top and bottom that grab the stones and a benchtop or tabletop equally well.
+Waterproofing was performed using waste wood and hardener.

 The ribs on the bottom elevate the stone away from the swarf generated during sharpening.